EA Configuration Guide

 How Risk Management Works

-Daily Reset: Each new trading day, the EA resets daily limits and resumes trading (unless maximum limits were reached).
+Daily Reset: Each new trading day, the EA automatically resets daily limits and resumes trading (unless maximum drawdown was reached).
+The EA continuously monitors your account equity and compares it against all configured risk limits to protect your capital.

 Trailing Stop Management